sdx6/leaf/README.md

 The default configuration file (once `# make install` is run) is located in /etc/xdg/sdx6/leaf/

-`leaf` looks for its configuration file in a the same space, ~/.config/sdx6/leaf/config.lua
+Documentation for additional functions and variables is listed there as well

-The documentation for configuration is written there
+`leaf` looks for its configuration file in the same space, ~/.config/sdx6/leaf/config.lua